 - Turnover in data coordinators often results in the need for additional training and subsequent delays in data submissions.
 Therefore, significant data coordinator turnover can impact the timely acquisition of data and subsequent reporting of results.

 - Exposure monitoring data are often submitted late, particularly when the delay is due to a data quality assurance issue.
 This results in a delay in data submissions to the Registry during a calendar year.
 For example, of the 3,104 exposure samples submitted to the Registry during CY2018, 2,924 had dates monitoring conducted in 2018 and the other 180 had earlier dates (some from several years earlier and most with high actual exposure levels and/or time weighted averages).
 With decreasing numbers of exposure samples being submitted in recent years, the relative impact of these late-reported records to the BAWR analyses can be significant.

-- There have been delays in reporting of BeS and CBD cases, most often for those cases where workers did not hold beryllium-related jobs.
-Therefore, several years elapsed before beryllium was identified as a factor and the workers enrolled in medical surveillance programs or were referred to a pulmonary laboratory for further testing and evaluation.
+There have been delays in reporting of BeS and CBD cases, most often for those cases where workers did not hold beryllium-related jobs.
+Therefore, several years elapsed before beryllium was identified as a factor.
+As a result, workers were enrolled in medical surveillance programs, or were referred to a pulmonary laboratory, for further testing and evaluation.